edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-08-28-lgbtq-diversity-training.md

 ## How to create your LGBTQ diversity training program

-LGBTQ diversity in the workplace is increasing as more companies recognize the value of creating spaces that welcome a full variety of people.
+LGBTQ diversity in the workplace is increasing as more companies recognize the value of creating spaces that welcome all employees.

 It can be challenging to create truly inclusive diversity training, but here are five actionable first steps to start with.